naviapps/create-nw-react-app/packages/nw-react-scripts/template/README.md

 * [`fetch()`](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) via [`whatwg-fetch`](https://github.com/github/fetch).

 If you use any other ES6+ features that need **runtime support** (such as `Array.from()` or `Symbol`), make sure you are including the appropriate polyfills manually, or that the browsers you are targeting already support them.

+Also note that using some newer syntax features like `for...of` or `[...nonArrayValue]` causes Babel to emit code that depends on ES6 runtime features and might not work without a polyfill.
+When in doubt, use [Babel REPL](https://babeljs.io/repl/) to see what any specific syntax compiles down to.

 ## Syntax Highlighting in the Editor